All Episodes

 Imagine if it was your daughter facing that knife and that load of that knife in that hand and what was about to happen imminently.

-It's gonna be awful for the economy.
+It's going to be awful for the economy.

 Biden now proposing a trillion dollars more in new spending on top of the emergency COVID relief.